tsgates/arch-wiki-markdown/wiki/Wine_PKGBUILD_Guidelines.md

 it from /usr/share.

-The task of preparing the environment may differ greatly between applications, but follow these rules of thumb:
+The task of preparing the environment may differ greatly between applications, but follow these rules of thumb: If the program:

--   if the program...
-    -   ...just needs to read a file, symlink it.
+-   just needs to read a file, symlink it.
-    -   ...needs to write in a file, copy it.
+-   needs to write in a file, copy it.
-    -   ...does not use a file, ignore it.
+-   does not use a file, ignore it.

 Of course the minimum is just starting
 WINEDEBUG=-all wine /usr/share/programname "$@".